 Bill is also fed up, because the bar is closed.
 Those damn social distancing rules.
 Who the hell does that stupid damn governor think he is anyway?
 Screwing over honest working people like himself to allow all of those suburban folk to behave like scared wimps.
 Did the United States win World War I and World War II after helping all of those wimp countries, so that those people can cower in their expensive houses?

 Bill spoke to his son last month.
 It was an odd conversation.
 His son and his daughter in law are hiding out in New York, unable to go out because of the damn virus.
 Bill doesn’t understand all of those big city folk.
-New York was supposed to be all brave and resilient (that’s the word that barman Dave uses when he is being snarky about somebody for being a wimp).
+New York was supposed to be all brave and resilient (that’s the word that Randy uses when he is being snarky about somebody for being a wimp).
 Now they are all either hiding indoors or supposedly dying like flies.

 Something does not add up.
 This is not America.
 This country is supposed to be great.
 Those New Yorkers are clearly wimps.
 Tucker said so.
 Bill remembers that his son was not pleased when he told him he intended to go shopping without a mask.
-Something about him catching Coronavirus, or as barman Dave calls it, Chinese Flu.
-Dave thinks it is an invention of the Democrats working with the Chinese, and Bill agrees.
+Something about him catching Coronavirus, or as Randy calls it, Chinese Flu.
+Randy thinks it is an invention of the Democrats working with the Chinese, and Bill agrees.
 It was the usual conversation with his son, who seems to have gone totally liberal.

 Bill doesn’t understand what has happened to Donald.
 He does seem to be talking in circles a lot these days.
 But those silly women asking him damn-fool questions.
 Why don’t those bitches just shut the fuck up and go visit a kitchen, or something.
 Donald is clearly upset by the Chinese Flu.
 He is showing he cares about us.
 They should give him a break and back off.
 Sheesh.